-The 23-year-old striker, who had scored 12 goals in League One this season for Wolves, returns to Scotland after agreeing a four-year deal with Neil Lennon's side
+The 23-year-old striker, who had scored 12 goals in League One this season for Wolves, returns to Scotland after agreeing terms with Neil Lennon's side

 Celtic are 18 points clear at the top of the Scottish Premiership and Griffiths said: "I'm over the moon.
 It's been a long time coming.

 "Ever since I heard Celtic were interested there was only one place I wanted to play and I'm just glad it's done now.

 "It was the middle of December and my agent gave me a phone and said Celtic could be interested in January and I have just been counting down the days.